 This booklet is designed to answer many of your questions and to provide you with valuable information to make your trip more enjoyable.
 We hope you will find it useful.

-We look forward to hosting you in the future on one of our many departure dates or on one of International Heritage Tours’ programs to: Egypt, France, Greece, Ireland, Italy, Jordan, Guadeloupe Mexico, Medjugorje Croatia, Portugal, The British Isles, Spain and Turkey.
+We look forward to hosting you in the future on one of our many departure dates or on one of International Heritage Tours’ programs to: Egypt, France, Greece, Ireland, Italy, Jordan, Guadeloupe Mexico, Medjugorje Croatia, Portugal, The British Isles, Spain, Turkey and many more.

 We wish you a wonderful journey thank you for choosing International Heritage Tours.